Administration Guide

 1. Navigate to Admin Center > Site Settings > IAM > SSO providers.

-4. Toggle Microsoft to ON.
+1. Turn the Microsoft toggle to ON.

-5. Click Save.
+2. Click Save.

 Verify